 At ACC, the Distance Learning team coordinates and supports the delivery of online and hybrid courses.
 Faculty are encouraged to use our course management system, Blackboard, to deliver their content to students, whether for a face-to-face, hybrid, or fully-online course, as the system offers many features to support management of your classroom, and makes resources easily discoverable by your students.

 Visit the ACC Distance Learning website to learn more about SACS prerequisites for teaching a fully-online course and about tools available to all of our faculty to support delivery of econtent to their students to improve learning.

 ACC provides many tools and resources to aid in delivering your instructional content to students.
 These tools include:

 There are many more tools and resources available to you.
-To learn more or to ask a question about a specific type of support for which you are looking, contact your campus Instructional Design Specialist.
+To learn more or to ask a question about a specific type of support for which you are looking, contact your campus Instructional Designer.

 The tools found in Blackboard, are powerful success tools for students whether you are teaching online or face-to-face.
 While it will take an investment from you to leverage these tools by setting them up in advance, the payoff for properly implemented tools can be immense.
 Some popular tools that you can consider using in online and face-to-face settings include:

 If students contact you to ask whether an online course might be right for them, you can refer them to these handy resources that allow them to self-identify if they might be successful in an online course:

 You may consider directing your students to the following links in your syllabus for more information on Hybrid & Online courses and content in your course.